LucasDelfino92/morrowindsharp/optional.md

 Still, no argument can disuade people from a simple fact of life: either you like Better Bodies better, or you like the vanilla bodies better.
 Thus this section.
 I've taken the liberty to repackage and patch most of these mods since the packaging was terrible and made this section far longer than it needed be.
 Links to the original mods and the files implemented can be found in the **Credits** section.

-- [**Better Bodies ZW**](https://www.mediafire.com/file/3qmhfiqmq5o4go0/Better_Bodies_ZW_v2.5.zip/file) by PsychoDog Studios, ZWolol, and Yar-Yulme: replaces all humanoid races of Morrowind with non-segmented bodies.
+- [**Better Bodies ZW**](https://www.mediafire.com/file/3qmhfiqmq5o4go0/Better_Bodies_ZW_v2.5.zip/file) by PsychoDog Team, ZWolol, and Yar-Yulme: replaces all humanoid races of Morrowind with non-segmented bodies.
 Lore-friendly underwear, optional nudity.
   - MO2 will install this mod as a BAIN package.
 Tick **00 Underwear** and click **OK**.
 - [**Muscle Textures for Better Bodies**](http://www.mediafire.com/file/jj387w83qeyzu8l/Muscle_Textures_for_Better_Bodies.zip/file) by Lizardo, SATAN, and Yar-Yulme (repackaged): retexture of Better Bodies, including a lore-friendly underwear texture.
   - MO2 will install this mod as a BAIN package.
 Tick **00 Underwear** and click **OK**.
 - [**New Beast Bodies**](https://www.mediafire.com/file/o5xir56zayxcxh4/LizTail%27s_New_Beast_Bodies_v3.3.zip/file) by LizTail: replaces all beast races of Morrowind with non-segmented bodies.
   - MO2 will install this mod as a BAIN package.
 Tick **00 Nude Clean** and click **OK**.
-- [**Better Clothes Complete**](https://www.nexusmods.com/morrowind/mods/47549) by PsychoDog Studios and countless other authors that contributed fixes: replaces vanilla clothing with Better Bodies-compatible clothing.
+- [**Better Clothes Complete**](https://www.nexusmods.com/morrowind/mods/47549) by PsychoDog Team and countless other authors that contributed fixes: replaces vanilla clothing with Better Bodies-compatible clothing.
   - MO2 will install this mod as a BAIN package.
 Tick **#Data Files** and click **OK**.
-- [**Better Clothes Complete Hotfix**](https://www.mediafire.com/file/gzfb79jg32z3b07/Better_Clothes_Complete_Hotfix.zip/file) by PsychoDog Studios and Sigourn: reverts back the bc_shirt_com_01_Fem and bc_shirt_com_01_Male textures by Darknut to the original Better Clothes textures.
+- [**Better Clothes Complete Hotfix**](https://www.mediafire.com/file/gzfb79jg32z3b07/Better_Clothes_Complete_Hotfix.zip/file) by PsychoDog Team and Sigourn: reverts back the bc_shirt_com_01_Fem and bc_shirt_com_01_Male textures by Darknut to the original Better Clothes textures.
 - [**Better Robes**](https://www.mediafire.com/file/jwyomn9v7vozgwu/Better_Robes_v0.31.zip/file) by Moranar: replaces vanilla robes with Better Bodies-compatible clothing.
   - MO2 will install this mod as a BAIN package.
 Tick **00 Core** and click **OK**.
 - [**Better Morrowind Armor - Sigourn Fork**](https://www.mediafire.com/file/wt93ig3ia12y279/Better_Morrowind_Armor_-_Sigourn_Fork_v1.0.zip/file) by Moranar and countless other authors that contributed fixes: replaces vanilla armor with Better Bodies-compatible armor.